Simplicial Convolutional Filters: Introduction

 \textbf{Outline.} We begin by introducing some preliminaries in Section \ref{sec:background}.
 Then we propose the simplicial convolutional filter in Section \ref{sec:simplicial-filter} and investigate its properties.
-In Section \ref{sec:spectral-analysis}, we first introduce the simplicial Fourier transform and study the simplicial frequency.
-We then analyze the simplicial filter in the spectral domain.
-To achieve a desired filtering, different filter design approaches are discussed in Section \ref{sec:filter-design}.
-Finally, we use the simplicial filter for subcomponent extraction and edge flow denoising, and apply it to the financial market and transportation networks in Section \ref{sec:application-numerical-experiments}.
+In Section \ref{sec:spectral-analysis}, we introduce the simplicial Fourier transform.
+We then analyze the simplicial filter in the spectral domain and study the notion of simplicial frequency.
+Different filter design methods are discussed in Section \ref{sec:filter-design}.
+Finally, we use simplicial filters for subcomponent extraction and edge flow denoising, and consider applications to financial market and transportation networks in Section \ref{sec:application-numerical-experiments}.